 To demonstrate that the glass product, radionuclide compositional limits were met a radionuclide glass compositional estimate based on sample analysis of the pretreated wastes was completed for both the AW-101 and AN-107 glasses as volatilization of radionuclides may occur during vitrification in crucible melts.
 90Sr, 99Tc, 137Cs, and transuranic (TRU) radionuclide values were checked to make sure the glass product met or exceeded the contract success criteria.
-The estimated glass composition concentrations for 99Tc passed the contract criteria for both glasses.
-The estimated glass composition concentrations for 99Tc did not pass the contract criteria for the AW-101 glass.
+The estimated glass composition concentrations for 90Sr passed the contract success criteria for both glasses.
+The estimated glass composition concentrations for 99Tc passed the contract criteria for the AW-101 glass.
 The estimated glass composition concentrations for 99Tc did not pass the contract criteria for the AN-107 glass.
 However, Blanchard et al. 1999 have previously shown that an Envelope A waste (e.g. AW-101) can be 99Tc ion exchange decontaminated to a level much below the contract ILAW glass limit.
 This would allow a sufficient amount of 99Tc to be removed from the AW-101 and AN-107 wastes so that the average 99Tc concentration in the ILAW glass produced would meet or exceed the contract specification.
-The estimated glass composition concentrations for 137Cs passed the contract success criteria for the AW-101 and AN-107 glasses.
-Is in spite of the disagreement on the percent recovery of 137Cs for AW-101, the 137Cs level is one order of magnitude lower than the contract specification limit.
+The estimated glass composition concentrations for 137Cs passed the contract success criteria for the AW-101, the 137Cs level is one order of magnitude lower than the contract specification limit.
 And finally, the estimated glass composition concentration analysis for the transuranic (TRU) radionuclides shows that both glasses pass the contract criteria.